dmbaturin/ocamlbook.org/book/polymorphism.md

 There are two kinds of polymorphism in programming languages.
 The first kind, which is more popular, is called ad hoc polymorphism, and is also known as function/method/operator overloading.
-It is the ability to use two or more functions with the same name but different type and behaviour in the same program, for example, make `+` behave like addition for numbers but concatenation for strings.
-The majority of structured and object oriented languages implement it.
+Ad hoc polymorphism allows you to use two or more functions with the same name but different type and behaviour in the same program, for example, make `+` behave like addition for numbers and like concatenation for strings<span class="footnote">That is, `2 + 3 - 5`, `"foo" + "bar" = "foobar"`</span>.
+Many languages such as C++, Java, Scala, or Haskell implement it.

-Parametric polymorphism is ability to use the same function for values of any type.
+Parametric polymorphism allows you to use the same function for values of any type.
 It is relatively more rare, but is gaining acceptance, for example in Scala and Swift, even though it's often not mentioned by name.